Midcounties Co-operative: Community work

-The co-op supports 40 local foodbanks and in 2014 enabled 10,000 products to be donated from its food stores.
+The co-op supports 40 local foodbanks and raised over £32,000 during the year to provide essential food items for those in need.

 Fair Tax

-The society firmly believes that community retailers should pay all taxes which are due and should not engage in aggressive artificial tax avoidance.
-In 2013 the society set out its tax charter and in 2014 became one of the first three businesses in the UK to be awarded the Fair Tax Mark.
+The Society firmly believes that community retailers should pay all taxes which are due and should not engage in aggressive artificial tax avoidance.
+In 2013 the Society set out its tax charter and in 2014 became one of the first three businesses in the UK to be awarded the Fair Tax Mark.
 This certification shows that the business is transparent about its tax affairs and does not engage in tax avoidance.